 For advice on the labelling of specific products, please contact visit GOV.UK to locate your local authority’s Trading Standards Department or your local Environmental Health Department.

-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please visit GOV.UK to contact the Organic Imports team at DEFRA.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third countries, please visit GOV.UK to contact the Organic Imports team at DEFRA.
 For information on organic regulation and standards within the UK please contact the Organic Strategy team.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.

 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.
 For information on the safety of packaging please contact the Food Contact Materials team.